rross/temporal-typescript-workshop/README.md

 npm run workflow
 ```

-Notice the files that are generated:
+This command generates a new folder.
+In the src directory, notice the files that are generated:

 * activites.ts - the activities
 * client.ts    - code to start the workflow